 We all need a little push now and then, and that’s where your support system needs to kick in.
-Are you dragging your feet for serious reasons or are you just being a pansy?
-Do you need someone to gently feed your ego or do you need someone to light a fire under your ass?
+Do you need someone to sit and talk with you for hours or do you need someone to light a fire under your ass?
 Your support system can help point you in the right direction and help give you what you need when you need it most.

 7.)
 How Would I Say This To My Best Friend?

-The main problem with negative self talk is we say to ourselves what we would never say to anyone else.
+One of the biggest contributors to self doubt is the language we use inside our head.
+We say to ourselves what we would never say to anyone else.
 You’d never, in a million years tell your best friend, “Are you kidding me?
 No way you’d get accepted into that gallery!
 What are you even trying for?
 God, just give up already.”
 But when it comes to critiquing ourselves, our manners go right out the window.
 Next time you hear that voice talking down to you, try and think about how you would phrase it to someone you really care about, you know, like yourself.
 And speaking of being nice to yourself…

 8.)
 Take Care Of Yourself